rugu-guru/rugu.guru/content/en/docs/fen/installing-fen/index.md

 ![Kodi Settings](kodi-settings.png)

-## Adding a repository
+## Adding a file source

 Fen is a custom plugin that expands Kodi's capabilities.
 To install plugins we need to tell Kodi a source to install them from.
-To do this we need to add a repository.

 We start by going to the `File manager` section in settings and selecting `Add source`.